What is a calendar year?

 If your business uses payroll software, all tax forms and summaries will automatically reference the calendar year.

-Calendar year and employee benefits
+How the calendar year affects employee benefits

 Many benefits and accruals are based on the calendar year, including:

-- PTO and vacation resets – Some companies reset unused paid time off on January 1
+- PTO and vacation resets: Some companies reset unused paid time off on January 1

-- 401(k) contribution limits – IRS contribution caps apply per calendar year
+- 401(k) contribution limits: IRS contribution caps apply per calendar year

-- FSA (Flexible Spending Account) usage – Unused funds often expire at year-end
+- FSA (Flexible Spending Account) usage: Unused funds often expire at year-end

 Employers must clearly communicate calendar-year benefit timelines so employees can take full advantage.